samestep/website/src/blog/random-integers/index.md

 ## More math

-The key invariant in this algorithm is that, at the start of the `loop`, `c` is always a uniformly random nonnegative integer less than `v`.
+The key invariant in this algorithm is that, at the start every iteration of the `loop`, `c` is always a uniformly random nonnegative integer less than `v`.
 At the start we have `v == 1`, so the only such integer is `0`, and indeed that is `c`'s value!
-Now, think about what we do inside the `loop`.
+Now, think about what we do inside the inner `while` loop.
 We double `v`, so now `c` needs to be uniformly distributed across twice as many possible values.
 We start by doubling `c`.
 This always produces a value that is even!
 So we're missing all the odd values less than `v`.
 Then, the `flip` function always returns either `0` or `1`, so when we add its result after doubling `c`, we have a 50% chance to stay on an even value, and a 50% to go to the odd value immediately following it.
-Once again `c` is uniformly sampled from all nonnegative integers less than `v`.
+We've restored the invariant that `c` is uniformly sampled from all nonnegative integers less than `v`.

 But that's all the same as in our earlier rejection sampling approach.
 The trick is what we do after we check `if c < n`.
-When this is true, remember that `c` was uniformly sampled, so all the nonnegative integers less than `n` were equally likely, and so we just `return c`.
-But if it's _false_, now we know for a fact that `c >= n`.
+When this is `true`, remember that `c` was uniformly sampled, so all the nonnegative integers less than `n` were equally likely, and so we just `return c`.
+But if it's `false`, now we know for a fact that `c >= n`.
 And again, all those nonnegative integers at least `n` but less than `v` were equally likely, so if we subtract `n` from both `v` and `c`, we maintain our invariant!
-Now `v` is a smaller value, but it's still greater than `1`, so we can use some of the randomness we've already gotten to avoid flipping our coin quite as many times.
+Now `v` is a smaller value, but it's often still greater than `1`, so we can use some of the randomness we've already gotten to avoid flipping our coin quite as many times.
 You can see this in the diagram above: if we were just doing rejection sampling then we'd have to flip the coin three times every time we failed, but in this case we flip three times only at first, and then after that we only flip twice on every subsequent iteration.

 That was only a simple example.
-Actually, there are even simpler ones: if we have a power of two like `n == 32`, there is no cycle at all; we just `flip` our coin a few times and then `return`:
+Actually, there are even simpler ones: if we have a power of two like `n == 32`, there is no cycle at all; we just `flip` our coin a few times and then `return`.

 {{sequence32}}